LEARNING THROUGH COMPARISONS VS. RULES (and how to combine them)

 The Tactical Tomahawk is the heaviest of the three and will therefore hit the hardest.
 Its balance is very weight forward, which helps it hit hard, but this also makes it more difficult to maneuver and change direction on the fly.
 The Tactical hawk is designed primarily as the multi-tool version of a hatchet, but it can be called upon as a weapon if needed as such.

 The Kukri falls in-between these two blades.
-It hits almost as hard as the hawk and moves almost as fast as the bowie.
+It hits almost as hard as the hawk and can be maneuvered almost as nimbly as the bowie.
 It can thrust better than the hawk into soft targets, but since its point is dropped below the center of the hand, it can not thrust from as wide a variety of angles as the bowie.

 If training with a single partner is a game of checkers and the three man drill is a game of chess, then adding three different weapons into the mix is playing that tri-dimensional game of chess that Captain Kirk used to play with Mr. Spock in the original Star Trek.

-The shorthand I use for this when teaching advanced Pekiti-Tirsia students who already know the Seguidas, Contradas and Recontras sets is the following:
+The shorthand I use for teaching these principles to advanced Pekiti-Tirsia students who already know the Seguidas, Contradas and Recontras sets are the following guidelines.

-Equal: When your opponent is equal to you, use Seguidas theory (move first, blitzing him with fast, efficient combinations; expecting that some will get past his defense).
+Equal: When your opponent, or his weapon is equal to you or your weapon, use Seguidas theory (move first, blitzing him with fast, efficient combinations; expecting that some will get past his defense).

-Faster: When he is faster than you, use Recontras theory (use strong, decisive and committed attacks, but on angles he does not expect).
+Faster: When he or his weapon is faster than you, use Recontras theory (use strong, decisive and committed attacks, but on angles he does not expect).

 It’s like a game of Rock, Paper, Scissors; but in this version there is a way for each item to defeat the other items if used properly.